English Language Requirements

 English language test scores may not be more than two years old.
-Please visit the sites below to arrange for a test date or to request scores to be sent to St. Thomas University School of Law:
+Please visit the sites below to arrange for a test date or to request scores to be sent to St. Thomas University College of Law:

 - International English Language Testing System (IELTS)